jacekkopecky/jewel-board/README.md

 ## todo

+- [ ] add a "replay previous game" button? it would want to be slower than on load
+  - add a replay button in HTML and CSS
+  - in doShow(), hide or show it depending on previousState and replaying
+  - on press, replay or stop replay
+- [ ] refactor cladding into its own class
+- [ ] make more jewels, use this for inspiration: https://c7.alamy.com/comp/2BP2WMA/2BP2WMA.jpg
+- [ ] make the jewels on the tree smaller still when not uncovered, then they can grow (but it's not just a simple CSS, so maybe not)
+- [ ] let the jewels fall off the tree
+  - shake the jewels off the tree, add them to a score in state

+## maybes

+- [ ] clicking with 0 moves could show how long until next move is available
+- [ ] select one type of jewel from a bag of the same size so the shape is unambiguous
+- [ ] handle the case when the selected jewels cannot be placed

+## done 2025-01-29

+- [x] bug: when preparing new board, clicking on it misbehaves
+  - similarly, on initial replay the board should not be clickable

+## done earlier

 - [x] add a "tree" (box for now) or gray and dim jewels
 - [x] load state from localStorage:
   - [x] how many tiles to open we have